lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 the BasicOCSPResponse.certs structure.

-It is RECOMMENDED that the OCSP responder's certificate contain the id-pkix-ocsp-nocheck extension, as defined in [OCSP], to indicate to the client that it need not check the certificate's status.
+It is RECOMMENDED that the OCSP responder's certificate contain the id-pkix-ocsp-nocheck extension, as defined in [RFC2560], to indicate to the client that it need not check the certificate's status.
 In addition, it is RECOMMENDED that neither an OCSP authorityInfoAccess (AIA) extension nor cRLDistributionPoints (CRLDP) extension be